myaleung/airport-application/docs/domain-models-test-plan.md

 | Plane  | id @String      |        |       |

 **Test Plan**
-- [ ] isAirportFull returns false when airport is not full
-- [ ] isAirportFull returns true when airport is full
 - [ ] Add plane to airportPlanes using landPlane and expect array (airportPlanes) has increased in length by 1 when airport isn't full
 - [ ] airportPlanes should not increase by 1 if airport is full
 - [ ] Test that plane passed to landPlane is actually added to the airportPlanes